Communication and I/O Control

 method 3

-• Based on the DO configuration in Mech-MSR, obtaining the overall quality judgment result (OK or NG) of the Mech-MSR project through the general DO terminals of the laser profiler.
+• Through the general DO terminals on the laser profiler based on DO configuration in Mech-MSR, to obtain the overall quality judgment result (OK or NG) of the Mech-MSR project.

-Method 4: Protocol-Based Communication + External Trigger
+Method 4: Protocol Communication + External Trigger

 method 4